bestinslot-xyz/brc20-proposals/README.md

 ### 12 Jun 2025
 - Added compression and base64 encoding support using the "b" field of the inscription
+- Removed note for compression activation block height, as it's no longer a requirement

 ### 20 May 2025
 - Added a github link for the execution engine